xKeiro/jedlik-vizsgaremek/README.md

 pip install -r ./backend/requirements.txt
 ```

-4. Create a new docker container for the database and install the UUID extension:
+4. Create a new docker container for the database, install the UUID extension, seed database:

 ```
-docker-compose up -d
-docker exec -it postgres bash
-psql -U [username]  -d postgres
-CREATE DATABASE [dbname];
-\q
-psql -U [username]  -d [dbname]
-CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
-\q
-exit
+sh initdb.sh
 ```

 5. Run the app: